hbc/dc_2016_04/lessons/09_automating_workflow.md

 * Automate a workflow by grouping a series of sequential commands into a script
 * Modify the script to grant it more flexibility

-#### Exercise I - Calling Variants from all files?
+## Calling Variants from all files?

-That's a lot of work, yes?
+That was a lot of work, yes?
 But you have five more FASTQ files to go...

 - Remembering what commands *and* what parameters to type can be pretty daunting.
 What can you do to help yourself out in this regard?
 - If you were to automate this process, what additional bits of information might you need?

-#### Exercise II - Automating this Workflow with a Bash Script
+## Automating this Workflow with a Bash Script

 The easiest way for you to be able to repeat this process is to capture the steps that you've performed in a bash script.
 And you've already learned how to do this in previous lessons.
 So...

+### Collect all required commands
-1. Using your command history, create a script file that will repeat these commands for you.
+Using your command history, create a script file that will repeat these commands for you.
 Name your script *run_variant_call_on_file.sh*.

 ```bash